Regional Rail Train Car Availability: Steady Progress, More Work Ahead

 Limited rail car availability has made it difficult to provide the space riders expect during peak travel times.
 When trains become overcrowded, crews sometimes need to “express” trains—skipping scheduled station stops—to maintain safety and keep service moving.

 The table below shows how often AM peak trains were expressed due to crowding since the start of November.
-For each instance, you’ll find the Regional Rail line, train number, scheduled arrival time at Suburban Station, the station where the train began expressing, and the number of times this occurred.
+For each instance, you’ll find the Regional Rail line, scheduled arrival time at Suburban Station, train number, the station where the train began expressing, and the number of times this occurred.

 If your station is between the “Expressed from” station and Center City, your stop was passed over when this express occurred.
 We’re sharing this information so you can plan with confidence while we work toward restoring full service.